cboone/swift-for-tensorflow-docker-stacks/base-for-s4tf/README.md

 # ctmnt/base-for-s4tf Docker image

 This is the base image upon which all the Swift images are built.
-It is currently a mirror of [tensorflow/swift's base-deps Dockerfile](https://github.com/google/swift-jupyter/blob/master/docker/Dockerfile).
+It is currently based on [tensorflow/swift's base-deps Dockerfile](https://github.com/google/swift-jupyter/blob/master/docker/Dockerfile).

 ## Building the image